 SWIFT Code vs Sort Code

-Difference between SWIFT Code and Sort Code
+What is the difference between SWIFT Code and Sort Code?

+SWIFT Code and Sort Code are two numbers that are used when it comes to transferring money.
+Although they may be mistaken for one another at times, there exist certain differences between them that can be used to tell them apart.
 The main difference between the SWIFT code and the sort code is where they are used.
-If you are living in the United Kingdom or in Ireland, you need the sort code of your recipient’s account to transfer money domestically into their accounts.
-If you want to send money between the two countries or anywhere else internationally, you have to get their SWIFT code and other required account details.
+If one is living in the United Kingdom or Ireland, the sort code of the recipient’s account needs to be obtained in order to transfer money domestically into their accounts.
+If money needs to be transferred between the two countries or anywhere else internationally, the SWIFT code and other required account details need to be obtained.

 • The SWIFT code is an alphanumeric international code that you use in order for you to send money to another country.
 It identifies the country and bank of your recipient’s account.